 The second most common way for this training method to go wrong is if your dog starts backing up.
 If your dog starts walking backwards, make sure you’re practicing this near a wall or closed door so they can’t go back.

 The second their bottoms are on the ground and they’re in that sitting position, give them the reward and praise word.

 Move to encourage your dog to stand up, then repeat.
 Once your dog has the idea, try without a treat – instead hold up one finger and say “Sit”.
 Make sure you give a treat after they’ve sat!
 This is a really easy command to teach a hand gesture rather than (or as well as) a verbal command.
 Because they’re learning it from watching your hand go above their nose, they’ll associate this hand gesture with the command.

-Practice it: This is one of the easier commands for most dogs to learn because it doesn’t require them to learn any new actions.
+This is one of the easier commands for most dogs to learn because it doesn’t require them to learn any new actions.
 It’s perfectly natural for a dog to walk by their owners side so it’s just a case of reinforcing this behavior and teaching a command word so they understand the name of their behavior.

 Unlike some of the other commands, the success, responsiveness and longevity or ‘heel’ will massively depend on the dog.
 If your dog is very active, loves spending most their walk sniffing about and investigating every nook and cranny or is very young, start with just expecting a few seconds at a time of heel (remember what we said about stopping the training when it’s going well and not forcing your dog if they don’t want to train any more!)

 If you’ve got an older dog, maybe a slightly more intelligent breed or one that’s going to be a working dog, they’re going to need to learn to follow your command until they’re released from it.